The Portals app in the Widen Collective® allows users to easily present and share curated sets of assets with specific audiences.

 Widen design services is comprised of talented creatives that can:

 - Discuss uses cases, paths to execution, and delivery methods

 - Strategize contents and the makeup of your brand toolkit portal

 - Design your portal from scratch based on your design concepts

 - Apply finishing touches to a portal you create

-If you’re interested in exploring how Portals can support your marketing efforts, just drop us a line!
-We’d be happy to set up a time to talk, or give you trial access to the Collective — so you can take Portals for a test drive.
+If you’re interested in exploring how Portals can support your marketing and brand management efforts, just !
+We’d be happy to set up a time to talk, or give you to the Collective — so you can take Portals for a test drive.